 In order to be an intern at NMAH, you must be over 14 years old.
 Specific qualifications and prerequisites vary depending on the specific internship experience.
 All interested applicants, international and legal US residents, are encouraged to apply!
 Please read about our Upcoming Internship Opportunities and General Application Pools at NMAH before selecting the project on your application.

 The Museum does not award college credit, but many U.S. colleges and universities will recognize academic work performed while interning at the Museum.
 Contact your academic advisor for instructions on how to receive credit.

 If you have any questions about the application process, please email us via our contact form.
-If you have questions concerning the SOLAA application, please go to the Help section on the SOLAA website.
+If you have questions concerning the SOLAA application, please visit the How to Apply section of our NMAH internship website or go to the Help section on the SOLAA website.